microsoft/hyperspace/CONTRIBUTING.md

 After the proposal is accepted or declined (e.g., after Step 2 or Step 4), implementation work proceeds in the same way as any other contribution.

-> **Tip:** If you are an experienced committer and are certain that a design doc will be required for a particular proposal, you can skip Step 1 and 2 and just include the doc PR with the initial issue.
+> **Tip:** If you are an experienced committer and are certain that a design doc will be required for a particular proposal, you can skip Step 2 and just include the doc PR with the initial issue.

 ## Writing a Design Document